SemkiShow/ColonySimulator/ROADMAP.md

 ### v1.3.0

 - [x] Approximate island shapes more accurately, than a rectangle
-- [ ] Replace raygui with a custom UI library
+- [x] Replace raygui with a custom UI library
-- [ ] SFX, animations and particle effects
+- [ ] Replace UI hardcoding with more RayUI usage
 - [x] Fix ships saving

 ### Joke features (probably not worth implementing)